 SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

-Search engine optimization is a big topic that can easily trip you up.
+Search engine optimization is a big topic that can feel overwhelming.

 It definitely threw me for a loop!
-I was never quite sure what to do, where to place keywords, or how long my posts should be.
+I was never quite sure what to do, where to place keywords, how long my posts should be, or how far down a rabbit hole I needed to go.

-For starters, on-page SEO is just a fancy way of saying Let’s create content that people want to read.
+For starters, think of on-page SEO as a way of saying, “Create content that people want to read.”

-Let’s tweak it so that more people can find it.
+And then, “Tweak it so that more people can find it.”

-- The semi-techie SEO: tweaking your content for search engines
+• Tech SEO: tweaking your content for search engines and AI

-Lucky for you, content is the name of the game for Google and other search engines.
-Every time you write an epic post, you’re creating an asset that will work like an employee for your business.
-Plus, you can always go back and make it even more SEO-tastic later on.
+Every time you write an in-depth, incredibly helpful post, you’re creating an asset that will work like an employee for your business.
+Once you’ve done that, you can always go back and optimize it more later on.

 My take on SEO, algorithms, indexing and all that